Wanchai/FTPbucket/README.md

 LIMITATIONS
 -----------

-1. The script only copies the files you are pushing.
-It means that if you start with this tool when you already have files in your Bitbucket repo, they won't be copied on the server.
+The script only copies the files you are pushing.
+It means that if you start with this tool when you already have files in your repo, they won't be copied on the server.
 I'm looking for solutions on a full deploy.
-Which brings me the second point.
-2. I tried to push a 160Mo repo with more than 26 000 files and the hook didn't like it.
-The limit is 1000 files/push I think.
-It's an unsolved issue: https://bitbucket.org/site/master/issue/7439/git-post-commit-hook-payloads-has-empty

-SOLUTION : When you create a new repo on BB and need to push a lot of files, just do it.
-Right after, you set up the hook and manually copy the repo and FTPbucket files on your FTP.

 MORE
 ----